Willie-L/UD-DE-AWS_Data_Warehouse/README.md

 - `sql_queries.py`: contains all the necessary SQL queries used in the python scripts.
 - `create_tables.py`: creates the staging tables as well as the fact and dimension tables that will be used by the analytics team.
 - `etl.py`: executes the ETL pipeline that will extract the JSON data from S3, insert it into the staging tables, then transform the data into the required set of analytics tables.
-- `dwh_.cfg`: an example configuration file that would hold such items like the credentials needed to connect and manipulate the database. <p style="color:red">This type of file should never be shared if it does contain this type of sensitive information.</p>
+- `dwh_.cfg`: an example configuration file that would hold such items like the credentials needed to connect and manipulate the database.
+This type of file should never be shared if it does contain this type of sensitive information.

 Each python script is ran in the terminal using the following command: